-Cholesterol build-up is associated with low-grade inflammation.
-This test helps determine your risk of cardiovascular disease or coronary artery disease, as well as the risk of a second heart attack.
+Cholesterol build-up is associated with low-grade inflammation which can be detected with this test.
+This CRP test helps determine your risk of cardiovascular disease or coronary artery disease, as well as the risk of a second heart attack.
 Those with a high level of hs-CRP who have had a heart attack are more likely to have another event than those with a normal level.

 Risk factors for heart disease can include:

-- Lifestyle factors such as diet, physical activitity levels, alcohol consumption and smoking
+Lifestyle factors such as diet, physical activity levels, alcohol consumption and smoking

 CRP levels may be elevated for many reasons.
 These can include infection, recent surgery, or an inflammatory condition.
-Strenuous exercise, certain medication such as statins, NSAIDs, and hormorme replacement therapy can impact your CRP levels.
-This test is not suitable if you have a condition associated with chronic inflammation or elevated CRP levels such as rheumatoid arthritis or inflammatory bowel disease.
+Strenuous exercise, certain medications such as statins, NSAIDs, and hormone replacement therapy can impact your CRP levels.
+This CRP test is not suitable if you have a condition associated with chronic inflammation or elevated CRP levels such as rheumatoid arthritis or inflammatory bowel disease.